 Buy a gym membership in Des Moines.
 Eat better and follow a nutrition plan.
-Go to a different workout class.
+Try a different workout class.
 Hit your goal weight.

 We’ve all done it.
 It’s a new year, and we make personal resolutions.
 Then we abandon them in a month.
 Why does this happen?